manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 </entity_class>
 ```
 ### EntityCustomHelicopter
 Yes, we now have a class for Helicopters!
-Still very experimental and currently harcoded for this Helicopter's Rig.
-But I will make it more flexible for any types of helicopter soon...
+Still a bit experimental and currently harcoded for this Helicopter's Rig.
+But I will try to make it more flexible for any types of helicopter in the future...
 XML Example:
 ```XML
 <entity_class name="helicopter">